sammarfy/WS3_lib/README.md

-# WS3_lib
+# WS3
 Pipeline for the WS3 analysis experiment.

 # Requirements
-Code tested in Lambdapgml server with environment listed in `requirements.txt`
+Code tested with environment listed in `requirements.txt`.

+# Download Dataset
+Download the [`PASCAL VOC 2012 dataset`](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) and store that in 'datasets/' directory.

 # Download Model
 Use gdown to download the saved resnet model into the 'sess/' directory.